break-the-chain/break-the-chain.github.io/README.md

 ## Questions?

-Feel free to reach out to [Baraa Hamodi](mailto:bhamodi@edu.uwaterloo.ca) if you have any questions regarding this website.
+Feel free to reach out to [Lakshay Sharma](mailto:lakshays@my.yorku.ca) if you have any questions regarding this website.